 Because of behavior, students may have privileges removed until they have restored their relationship with those effected by their behavior.
-These removals should be linked to the behavior and be discussed with the student, for example, a student who disrupts the learning environment in order to socialize may lose their time during recess or lunch to socialize.
+These removals should be linked to the behavior and be discussed with the student.
 A student who is not respectful during class to staff or classmates may not be able to participate in rewards given to the class for good behavior or to celebrate class success at following the school's behavior statements.

-• Interruption of Schedule
+Interruption of Schedule